sipolac/cryptogram-solver/README.md

 Token(ngrams=('l', 'd', '>'), kind='char', n=3)
 ```

 I preferred this approach to a dictionary-based approach.
-In a dictionary-based approach, you use a pre-built dictionary to solve the puzzle recursively.
+In a dictionary-based approach, you use a pre-built dictionary to solve the puzzle recursively \[2\].
 I find that for my tastes, these dictionary-based approaches rely too heavily on the dictionary and don't consider information that could be useful for solving the problem (e.g., character n-gram frequencies).
 Also, it isn't clear to me whether a more comprehensive dictionary is necessarily better for the candidate generation process; that is, a more comprehensive dictionary may let you generate more candidates (so your "[recall](https://en.wikipedia.org/wiki/Precision_and_recall)" is higher), but these candidates are more likely to be of lower quality and may slow down the algorithm with little benefit.

 You can try both approaches (statistical and dictionary) on [quipqiup.com](https://quipqiup.com/), created by University of Michigan professor [Edwin Olson](https://april.eecs.umich.edu/people/ebolson/).
 Olsen's implementations result in solve times that are pretty similar.

-My approach differs from typical statistical approaches in a few ways:
-1. I use a tokenizer that's is mix of both words and characters, so scoring is presumably more fluid. (**TODO**: Explain this better, and also how probabilities are computed by token type (n-gram and kind) meaning their types are weighted appropriately.
-Also explain that this lets you use less data for computing frequencies.)
-1. I include an additional problem-specific simulated annealing parameter: the number of swaps in the mapping per iteration.
-That is, in the beginning of the optimization, you can swap more letters per iteration instead of just two.
-But as you near the end of the optimization, the number of swaps decreases and you're left only able to swap two letters.
-1. I allow the user to compute frequencies from any data source as opposed to using a pre-computed list of bigram frequencies (for example).
-1. I let the user define these parameters as they desire.

 **TODO: EXPLAIN THIS BETTER**